ralikk/ralikk/README.md

 ### Hi there 👋

 🔭 I’m interested in:
-- Data Analytics and data-driven optimization
+- Data & Business Analytics and data-driven optimization
 - Mathematical modeling and Operations Research
 - Optimizations in Machine Learning
 - Transportation Network Modeling
 - Smart and Shared Mobility
-- AI based Predictive Analytics
+- AI-based Predictive Analytics